Neeldhara

 Let G be a simple, undirected, and connected graph.
 Consider the graphic matroid discussed in class, i.e, where:

-• the family \mathcal{F} of independent sets is the collection of all subsets of edges that are acyclic.
+- the family F of independent sets is the collection of all subsets of edges that are acyclic.

 A maximal independent set in a matroid is called a basis, and for this example, the maximal independent sets correspond to spanning trees.